jamespmernin/Ajax-HTTP-Intro/README.md

 ```
 > Remember, JSON is a serialized format.
 While it may look like an object, it needs to be parsed so we can interact with it as a true Javascript object.

-#### Exercise: White Table a Blog Post in JSON
+#### Exercise: White Table a Blog Post in JSON (3 minutes)

-Use your markers to write out a JSON representation of a blog post (title, author, published_on date) which has many comments (each with author, and body).
+Spend 3 minutes using your markers to write out a JSON representation of a blog post (`title`, `author`, `published_on` date) which has many comments, each with an author and body.

+> When we say "has many," this means that something *can* have arguments.
+It doesn't have to though.
+For this exercise, just give your blog post at least two comments.

 #### XML

-**XML** stands for "eXtensible Markup Language", and is the granddaddy of serialized data formats (itself based on HTML).
-XML is fat, ugly, and cumbersome to parse.
-However, it remains a major format due to its legacy usage across the web.
+**XML** stands for "eXtensible Markup Language" and is the granddaddy of serialized data formats (itself based on HTML).
+XML is fat, ugly and cumbersome to parse.
+It remains a major format, however, due to its legacy usage across the web.
 You'll probably always favor using a JSON API, if available.

 ```
 <users>